Scooby-Doo and the Cyber Chase (video game): Plot

 Scooby-Doo and the gang find themselves in cyberspace.
 A new villain called the Phantom Virus must be stopped.
 Scooby and Shaggy must go through various levels to defeat him and his evil villains.
 Along the way, they collect Scooby Snacks for points, Scooby and Shaggy coins for extra chances, Scooby dog tags for checkpoints, hamburgers for health/energy, and pies for weapons.
 Fred, Daphne, and Velma give Scooby and Shaggy important game playing moves and tips via Velma's handheld communication device to help them avoid obstacles.

 Gameplay

 PlayStation version

 The player controls Scooby-Doo and Shaggy in a 3D environment.
 The player defeats bosses, and tracks down Scooby snacks and other pick-ups.
 The main goal of the game is to defeat the Phantom Virus, a computer virus that has been terrorizing video games.
 The game consists of 7 stages and 21 levels in total.
 Each stage consists of two normal levels and a boss level.
-The player controls Scooby Doo in stages one, four, six, and seven and Shaggy in stages two, three, and five.